Hasef/03GettingCleaningData_CourseProject/README.md

 # The repository README file
-It explains the repository created for the course project of data science course "Getting and Cleaning Data"
+This readme file explains the rough algorithm of script **run_analysis.R** developed as a solution for the Course Project of the "Getting and Cleaning Data" course.
-##Overview

 The script *run_analysis.R* implements the following steps:

  1. Load the - you could say - lookup or master data for activities and features into data tables